• Skip to primary navigation

 Mashed potatoes are a great side dish in any meal, from regular weeknights to Christmas or Thanksgiving.
 The real question is, what doesn't go with mash?

-If you're looking for inspiration, check out my recipes for the utimate vegan haggis and accompanying vegan whisky cream sauce.
+If you're looking for inspiration, check out my recipes for the utimate vegan haggis and accompanying neeps and vegan whisky cream sauce.
 As a native Scotsman, I'm happy to say that these are some of my most popular to date.

 Mash is also great with: